adamjackson2357/coeliac_lymphoma_mr/README.md

 - yaml
 - data.table
 - tidyverse
-- tableone -
+- tableone
 - forestmodel
 - ieugwasr
 - EBPRS
 - ROCR
-- ivprobit

-UK biobank data
+The following UK biobank files placed in the data folder
+- "./data/ukb26390.csv"
+- "./data/w19266_20200204.csv"
+- "./data/hesin_diag.txt"
+- "./data/hesin.txt"
+- "./data/genetic_data_extracted.rds"
+- "./data/GWAS_PCs.rds"

 ## Documentation

 The documentation for this project is this README.

-See `/documentation/workflow.md` for the proposed workflow of different scripts to run

-See `/documentation/README_original.txt` for the recommended steps on getting started.
+## Analysis

+Observational Analysis
+- Codes to create the descriptive statistics and measure association between coeliac disease and NHL

+Two Sample Individual MR
+- Codes to create the PRS and then run the two-stage least squares analysis

+Two Sample Summary MR
+- Codes to run the two sample summary MR analysis

+GWAS
+- Codes to run the GWAS

 ## Support team